AMENA AFRICA

 Nigeria

-Nigeria has ongoing and upcoming projects valued at USD 200 billion, solidifying its position as a key player in Africa’s construction market.
+Nigeria has ongoing and upcoming projects valued at US$200 billion, solidifying its position as a key player in Africa’s construction market.
 Despite being one of the continent’s largest crude oil producers, the country relies heavily on petroleum imports due to the poor state of its refineries.
 However, the Dangote Refinery, located in the Lekki Free Trade Zone in Lagos State, aims to revolutionize Nigeria’s refining capacity.
 As the largest single-train refinery in the world, it can process 650,000 barrels of crude oil per day.
-Spanning 2,635 hectares and estimated to cost over USD 12 billion, the refinery is a landmark development in Nigeria’s energy infrastructure.
+Spanning 2,635 hectares and estimated to cost over US$12 billion, the refinery is a landmark development in Nigeria’s energy infrastructure.

 Kenya

 Kenya is making significant investments in infrastructure, with the construction industry contributing 7% to the country’s GDP and serving as a major driver of economic growth.
 A standout initiative is the Konza Technopolis, Kenya’s flagship smart city project located near Nairobi.
-Spanning 2,000 hectares, this tech hub is part of the government’s Vision 2030 and is projected to cost USD 14.5 billion.
+Spanning 2,000 hectares, this tech hub is part of the government’s Vision 2030 and is projected to cost US$14.5 billion.
 Upon completion, it is expected to generate approximately 20,000 jobs.
 The first phase of horizontal infrastructure development was finalized in 2022, marking a key milestone in the project.

 Ghana